 Our purpose is to make a positive difference in the lives of those we employ, those we serve and everyone we encounter while earning a fair profit.
 When you work with King Aerospace, our sole focus becomes your project, your priorities, your presence — and your aircraft.
-We lead the team, but you rule the kingdom.

 Company founder, Jerry King, has spent his notable career serving a broad spectrum of the aviation industry.
 Since founding King Aerospace in 1992, his leadership has grown its military/government services into a global operation that operates facilities in Texas, South Korea and 24/7 logistics outposts around the world.
 On the corporate side, King Aerospace has become a leading one-stop provider of VVIP refurbishment, avionics, maintenance and paint.
 He forged King Aerospace’s distinctive no-excuses, servant-leadership-driven culture and continues to be a driving force behind it.
 As a result, the team is unrivaled in its quality output and proactive problem-solving.
 Early in his career, as CEO and co-owner of Associated Air Center, he helped that company achieve record growth.
 Mr. King earned a BBA degree from Texas State University and an MBA from Southern Methodist University.
 He is a licensed pilot and supports several nonprofit organizations.